cardonabits/haxo-hw/docs/development.md

     arm-unknown-linux-gnueabihf
     ```
     See [this issue](https://github.com/rust-lang/rustup/issues/3342).

+    Note 2: On Pi Zeros you might need to increase the size of the swap file or else the installation will be killed by insufficient ram.
+You do this by:
+    ```
+    sudo dphys-swapfile swapoff
+    sudo vi /etc/dphys-swapfile
+    # Change CONF_SWAPSIZE=100 to CONF_SWAPSIZE=512
+    sudo dphys-swapfile setup
+    sudo dphys-swapfile swapon
+    reboot
+    ```
-12. Automount USB drive, if attached
+13. Automount USB drive, if attached
     ```
     sudo mkdir /media/usb
     # for FAT32 formatted drive